-H Oil pressure warning light (red)
+Oil pressure warning light (red)

 If the light comes on during driving, the oil pressure is too low.
 Stop the engine immediately and check the engine oil level.
 See section titled "Engine Oil".
+Do not continue to drive the car with this lighten.
 After hard driving, the light will come on occasionally when the engine is idling.
 This is normal, provided it goes off when the engine speed is increased.